BlueStamp-Engineering-2022/RyanH_BSE_Project/index.md

     1.)
 I added a tray to the top of the robot along with a rubber band barrier.

     2.)
 App also supports arrow/rotational control.
-If you want to know more, navigate to the [GitHub Main Page](https://github.com/BlueStamp-Engineering-2022/RyanH_BSE_Project/tree/main) and click on the pdf called "Application Layout".
+If you want to know more, navigate to the Github main page (link at the top of the website) and click on the pdf called "Application Layout".